Implementing Laboratory Medicine (Pathology) Standards

 which disciplines; how does it work with a middleware solution; is it just SNOMED CT or does it include FHIR, UCUM; what does it do with requests (standardise or not); where does governance fit?

-The proof is really in making it all work.
-If you are curious about how Pathnexus or even the broader approach might work for you, then please get in touch.
-If you disagree with what I am saying or have comments about what you feel might work or needs to change, then please leave a comment or get in touch.
+- If you are curious about how Pathnexus or even the broader approach might work for you, then please get in touch.